ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 Here is a basic parameter set for use with ccalibrator.
 It has the same sort of structure as the imaging one you would have seen in the intro tutorial, with a few calibration-specific parameters.
-As ususal, refer to the documentation pages on calibration, gridding and so forth for more details.::
+As usual, refer to the documentation pages on calibration, gridding and so forth for more details.::

-    Ccalibrator.dataset                         = calibrator_J1934m638_forSKADS_BEAM0.ms
+    Ccalibrator.dataset                         = BasicContinuum/calibrator_J1934m638_forSKADS_BEAM0.ms
     Ccalibrator.nAnt                            = 6
     Ccalibrator.nBeam                           = 9
     Ccalibrator.solve                           = gains